Mohsin-ul-Mulk: Urdu Defence Association

 Earlier, the success of the Hindi movement led Syed to further advocate Urdu as the symbol of Muslim heritage and as the language of all Indian Muslims.
 His educational and political work grew increasingly centered on and exclusively for Muslim interests.
 He also sought to persuade the British to give Urdu extensive official use and patronage.
 His colleague, Nawab Mohsin-ul-Mulk] established Urdu Defence Association, committed to the perpetuation of Urdu and became its founding president.
 To Muslims in northern and western India, Urdu had become an integral part of political and cultural identity.
 However, the division over the use of Hindi or Urdu further provoked communal conflict between Muslims and Hindus in India.

 Syed Ahmed Khan and Nawab Mohsin-ul-Mulk's patronage of Urdu led to its widespread use amongst elite Indian Muslim communities and following the Partition of India its adoption as the national language of Pakistan.

 Death

-Mohsin-ul-Mulk died on 16 October 1907 at Simla, Punjab, British India.
+Mohsin-ul-Mulk died from chronic diabetes at age 69 on 16 October 1907 at Simla, Punjab, British India.

+Commemorative postage stamp

+Pakistan Post issued a commemorative postage stamp to honor him in 1990 in its 'Pioneers of Freedom' series.